ajay-sai-goud/FullStackBaseApp/docs/architecture_diagrams.md

 ## 3. Audio Upload Flow

-This diagram shows the steps involved when a user uploads an audio file.
+This diagram shows the steps involved when a user uploads an audio file to the shared file system.

 ```mermaid
 sequenceDiagram